expo/expo/docs/pages/clients/introduction.md

 import ImageSpotlight from '~/components/plugins/ImageSpotlight'

 > ⏩ Want to create a custom client for your project?
-Follow the [getting started guide](getting-started.md).
+Follow the [Getting Started guide](getting-started.md).

 > 👀 Want to get notified of new releases with a changelog and upgrade instructions?
 Sign up for the [mailing list](https://expo.dev/mailing-list/dev-client).